 Whatever platform/s you will be delivering on (Zoom, MS Teams, WebEx Training Centre etc.), it is critical that you take the time to explore the functionality of the platform.
 What can it do?
 And importantly what can it NOT do?
 Can you do breakout rooms, annotate, poll?
 Learn everything you can about your chosen platform and then practice, practice, practice.

 You need to be able to navigate the platform confidently so that you can deliver your training smoothly, hand-holding your participants through the functionality, and dealing with any tech problems with a smile on your face.
 Remember, you want the tech to enhance your training… not get in the way of it.
-Check out our YouTube channel here to see some of our platform tutorials to help you on your way.
+Check out our YouTube channel here to see some of our platform tutorials that will give you some best practices for virtual training.

 2) Rock your Webcam